webdriverio-community/node-geckodriver/README.md

 ## Setting a CDN URL for binary download

-To set an alternate CDN location for geckodriver binaries, set the `GECKODRIVER_CDNURL` like this:
+To set an alternate CDN location for Geckodriver binaries, set the `GECKODRIVER_CDNURL` like this:

 ```sh
 GECKODRIVER_CDNURL=https://INTERNAL_CDN/geckodriver/download